itscola/AnimationLib/README.md

 Do the above and share your source code with everyone; just like we do.

 ## Other
-If used, keep the package name (top.
-Whitecola.
-Animationlib).
+If used, keep the package name (top.whitecola.animationlib).